-We, our executive officers, directors, substantially all of our securityholders and purchasers in the directed share program have agreed to a "lock-up," meaning that, subject to certain exceptions, neither we nor they will sell any shares without the prior consent of J.P.
+We, our executive officers, directors and stockholders holding approximately shares of our common stock have agreed to a "lock-up," meaning that, subject to certain exceptions, neither we nor they will sell any shares without the prior consent of J.P.
 Morgan Securities LLC and Wells Fargo Securities, LLC, for 180 days after the date of this prospectus.
-Following the expiration of this 180-day lock-up period, 40,146,735 shares of our common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144.
+Following the expiration of this 180-day lock-up period, shares of our common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144.
 See "Shares eligible for future sale" for a discussion of the shares of our common stock that may be sold into the public market in the future.
 In addition, certain of our significant stockholders may distribute shares that they hold to their investors who themselves may then sell into the public market following the expiration of the lock-up period.
 Such sales may not be subject to the volume, manner of sale, holding period and other limitations of Rule 144.
 As resale restrictions end, the market price of our common stock could decline if the holders of those shares sell them or are perceived by the market as intending to sell them.
-In addition, holders of approximately 24,250,236 shares, or 59.9%, of our common stock will have registration rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders in the future.
+In addition, holders of approximately shares, or %, of our common stock will have registration rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders in the future.
 Once we register the shares for the holders of registration rights, they can be freely sold in the public market upon issuance, subject to the restrictions contained in the lock-up agreements.